Due to high call volumes you may experience longer hold times. We appreciate your patience.

 Day 8 : Gold Dredge 8 & Riverboat Discovery III

 Today we’re introduced to Fairbanks’ history as we trace its development from the gold rush to the discovery of Black Gold.
 Get a glimpse of the famed Trans-Alaska Pipeline.
 At Gold Dredge 8, we learn to pan for gold and keep what we find!
 Enjoy an all-you-can-eat lunch at Steamboat Landing.
-We board the Riverboat Discovery lll sternwheeler for a narrated excursion on the Chena River featuring a bush plane and sled dog demonstration alongside the boat before we go ashore to a recreated Athabascan Native camp.
+We board the Riverboat Discovery lll sternwheeler for a narrated excursion on the Chena River featuring a bush plane and sled dog demonstration before we go ashore to a recreated Athabascan Native camp.

 Day 9 : Denali National Park & Preserve

 Panoramic views of wilderness and the Alaska Range provide a spectacular backdrop as we travel to Denali National Park & Preserve.
 At six million acres, it is one of the largest unspoiled regions in the world.
 A naturalist guide joins us on a journey into the tundra.
 Watch for grizzly bear, moose, caribou, and Dall sheep.
 We end our day at a Denali Park Lodge.

 A scenic morning drive takes us to Wasilla.
 After lunch at Settlers Bay Lodge, we learn about extraordinary sled dogs at the Iditarod Trail Headquarters for the treasured Anchorage-to-Nome race.
 Later, traverse the Matanuska Valley, the state’s first agricultural center, before arriving in Anchorage.